Nexus-Telegram/Nexus-Telegram/README.md

 - 🔑 **API Key**
   With the premium version, you’ll receive an API key to:
-    - 🕒 Automatically refresh **query IDs/users** in games like Blum, ensuring uninterrupted bot operations.
+    - 🕒 Automatically refresh **query_ids / user** in games like Blum, ensuring uninterrupted bot operations.

 - 📞 **Priority Support**
   Dedicated support for resolving any issues promptly.